AnyChart/docs.anychart.com/Basic_Charts/Tag_Cloud.md

 In this sample, there is a Tag Cloud with an ordinal color scale and a color range:

 ```
-// create and configure a custom color scale.
+// create and configure a color scale.
 var customColorScale = anychart.scales.ordinalColor();
 customColorScale.ranges([
     {less: 50},